Shaheryar0054/Portfolio-setup-and-mobile-first/README.md

-# Hello Microverse
+# Mobile Portfolio project

-> In this project I am going to build a simple Mobile app landing page.
+> The goal here is to creat a portfolio website professionally maintaining reposotory and resolving any linters errors.

 ## Built With